Dr. Lila Sybesma '81 Associate Professor of Education

 - Teaching Reading and Language Arts

 A foundational course for the teaching of language arts at the elementary and middle school levels.
 Candidates will understand and utilize materials, lesson design, methods and procedures to teach reading, writing, spelling, handwriting and grammar.
-Prerequisite: Admission to the Teacher Education Program.
+Prerequisite: EDU206.
 (3 credits) Note: This course includes a field experience.
 Candidates must earn a "C" or better to fulfill program requirements for elementary licensure.

 Sybesma, L. J. (2009, Fall).
 Teacher: Christlike servant.
 Christian School Teacher, 1-6.

 "Cognitive Development in Play” Denison, IA April 4, 2009